2020 Italian Grand Prix: Practice

 The first practice session was interrupted briefly when Max Verstappen crashed at the Ascari chicane.
 The session ended with Valtteri Bottas fastest ahead of Mercedes teammate Lewis Hamilton and Red Bull driver Alexander Albon third fastest.
 The second practice session ran without major incidents and concluded with Hamilton fastest, followed by Bottas and Lando Norris of McLaren.

 Bottas was again fastest in third practice, followed by Carlos Sainz Jr. of McLaren and his teammate Norris.
 The session was briefly red flagged after Daniel Ricciardo stopped his Renault R.S.20 due to a mechanical failure.

 Qualifying

 Qualifying report

 Lewis Hamilton took pole, 0.069s ahead of Mercedes teammate Valtteri Bottas.
-Hamilton's lap time of 1:18.887 is the fastest Formula One lap in history, with an average speed of 264.362 km/h.
+Hamilton's lap time of 1:18.887 was the fastest Formula One lap in history at the time, with an average speed of 264.362 km/h.
 It beat the lap record set by Kimi Räikkönen in 2018 by two tenths of a second.
 The final part of Q1 was marked by numerous cars starting their final flying lap at close distance, hampering each other's performance.